EMBEDDIA/embeddia-toolkit/README.md

 All EMBEDDIA Toolkit components are packaged as Docker images available in our registry.

-Following files must be downloaded to run EMBEDDIA Toolkit:
+Following files from the root directory of this repository are required to run EMBEDDIA Toolkit:
 * docker-compose.yml
 * env.embeddia
 * env.hatespeech